The Financial Technology Law Review: Singapore

 Digital identity and onboarding

 GovTech also issues and manages a corporate digital identity known as 'CorpPass'.
-Both locally and foreign registered entities are eligible to register for a CorpPass account, which in 2019 became the only login method for corporate transactions with the Singapore government.
+Both local and foreign registered entities are eligible to register for a CorpPass account, which in 2019 became the only login method for corporate transactions with the Singapore government.

 It is potentially possible for financial service providers to carry out fully digitised onboarding of clients.
 However, they would need to consider (and accept) electronic risk such as the following: